AhmadHamouda/transaction-service/README.md

 3) Crone job each 1 second work to remove obsolete second transaction and update Statistic result
 4) When user ask for statistic return result direct from him
 5) This solution work on time O(61)=O(1) and constant memory also O(1)
-6) Reason to modify my solution and use this approache is Simplicity and Scale-out
+6) Reason to modify my solution and use this approach is Simplicity and Scale-out

 **Future Add**